dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/QUICK_FIX_SUMMARY_2025_01_19.md

 ### Test It
 1. Add `Reportify` module to any automation sequence
-2. Run automation ¡æ toggle should turn ON
+2. Run automation ï¿½ï¿½ toggle should turn ON
-3. Click toggle manually ¡æ should turn OFF
+3. Click toggle manually ï¿½ï¿½ should turn OFF
-4. Run automation again ¡æ toggle should turn ON
+4. Run automation again ï¿½ï¿½ toggle should turn ON

 **Status**: ?
 Fixed in code, rebuild required